12DReflections/django2/README.md

-# django2
+# django1
-A Python DJango Website
+A Django Blog